 An ancient millefiori technique is used to sculpt the clay and gain intricate detail, also used in venetian glass making where molten rods of glass are placed together and stretched out.

-A block of clay is 'conditioned' by rolling it through a pasta machine around 15-20 times before it is ready to work with.
+A block of clay is 'conditioned' by rolling it through a pasta machine around 15-20 times before it's ready to work with.

 The clay is layered, stacked, sculpted and stretched to form patterns.
 Out of these rolls a variety of different beads, pendants and earrings can then be made.